Navigation

 A barium swallow and barium meal are types of X-ray test.
-They allow your doctor to examine your throat, oesophagus, stomach and the first part of your bowel.
+These allow your doctor to look closely at the inside of your throat, oesophagus, stomach, and the first part of your bowel.
+The tests may help to diagnose problems with swallowing, eating, and drinking.

 About a barium swallow and meal

-Barium swallow and barium meal are medical tests that are usually done as an outpatient in the hospital’s X-ray department.
-They involve drinking a white liquid called barium and then having X-rays taken.
-The barium coats the inside of your throat, oesophagus (the pipe that goes from your mouth to your stomach), stomach and small bowel.
+Barium swallow and barium meal are medical tests that you usually have as an outpatient in a hospital’s X-ray department.
+These tests aren’t used very often these days.
+You drink a white liquid called barium and then have X-rays.
+The barium coats the inside of your throat, oesophagus (the pipe that goes from your mouth to your stomach), stomach, and small bowel.

 Alternatives to a barium swallow or meal

-Your doctor might suggest a gastroscopy if they need to take samples of tissue (biopsies).
+Your doctor may suggest a gastroscopy if they need to take samples of tissue (biopsies).
 An advantage of a barium test is that your doctor can watch the muscles moving as you swallow.

-Another possibility is a CT (computed tomography) scan, which uses X-rays to produce pictures of your gut.
+• a CT (computed tomography) scan – this uses X-rays to create pictures of your gut

 Depending on your symptoms, you may need a combination of tests to get a diagnosis.
 Ask your doctor to explain your options to you.